China objects to US-India military drills; says firmly opposed to third party meddling on border issue | Law-Order

 The China-India border issue is a matter between the two countries.
 Both sides have maintained effective communications at all levels and agreed to properly handle the situation through bilateral dialogues, he said.

-In light of the relevant agreements signed by China and India in 1993 and 1996, neither side is allowed to conduct military exercises against the other in areas near the Line of Actual Control, he was quoted as saying by the Chinese Defence Ministry online.
+According to the spirit of the relevant agreements signed between China and India in 1993 and 1996, the two sides are not allowed to conduct military exercises against each other in areas near the LAC, state-run Global Times quoted him as saying.

-''It is hoped that the Indian side will strictly abide by the important consensus reached by the leaders of the two countries and the relevant agreements, uphold its commitment to resolving border issues through bilateral channels, and maintain peace and tranquility in the border area with practical actions,'' he said.
+He urged the Indian side to strictly abide by the important consensus and agreements reached by the leaders of the two countries, honour its commitment to solving the boundary issue through bilateral dialogue and take concrete actions to maintain peace and tranquility in the border areas.

-The Chinese Defence Ministry's reference to 1993 and 1996 agreements is interesting as the People's Liberation Army (PLA) attempts to move a large number of troops to the disputed areas in the LAC in eastern Ladakh in May 2020 has sparked a major military standoff which is still continuing.
+The Chinese Defence Ministry's reference to 1993 and 1996 agreements is interesting as the People's Liberation Army (PLA) mobilised a large number of troops for exercises and subsequent attempts to move to the disputed areas in the LAC in eastern Ladakh in May 2020 has sparked a major military standoff which is still continuing.

 India has said the PLA's actions were in violation of the bilateral agreements.